 If you have older children, it is also the perfect time to give them more responsibilities and let them help each other in the family.

-Nannies and hired assistance can be a solution for the few months if you can’t delegate to family members.
-I’ve got a few single mom candidates who needed that to pass the exams.
+Nannies and hired assistance can be a solution for a few months if you can’t delegate childcare to family members.
+I’ve got a few single-mom candidates who needed that to pass the exams.

 You will likely see questions in a variety of styles.
-It is important that you know how to answer questions no matter whether they are subjective or objective, or theoretical or computational.
+It is vital that you know how to answer questions no matter whether they are subjective or objective or theoretical or computational.

 How you practice using the test prep software can make a difference in passing or failing the exam.
-I suggest you following these steps to make the best use of this studying tool:
+I suggest you follow these steps to make the best use of this studying tool:

 There are thousands of questions available in the test prep database.
-Because of this, some candidates take them for granted and don’t pay attention in how you can learn from these questions.
+Because of this, some candidates take them for granted and don’t pay attention to how you can learn from these questions.

 There is always a concept behind each question.
 Because of this, you can see each question as an example that explains the rule.
-Better yet, some questions cover more than one concepts and by doing many practice you can see how the concepts come together.
+Better yet, some questions cover more than one concept and by doing many practice questions you can see how the concepts come together.